DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDeferRendering/dxDeferRendering.md

 ---
 ##### Angular

-To learn how to defer loading in {Framework}, refer to the following help topic: [Deferred loading with @defer](https://angular.dev/guide/templates/defer).
+For details on how to defer loading in {Framework}, refer to the following help topic: [Deferred loading with @defer](https://angular.dev/guide/templates/defer).

 ##### Vue

-To learn how to defer loading in {Framework}, refer to the following help topic: [Suspense](https://vuejs.org/guide/built-ins/suspense).
+For details on how to defer loading in {Framework}, refer to the following help topic: [Suspense](https://vuejs.org/guide/built-ins/suspense).

 ##### React

-To learn how to defer loading in {Framework}, refer to the following help topics: [Suspense](https://react.dev/reference/react/Suspense) and [useDeferredValue](https://react.dev/reference/react/useDeferredValue).
+For details on how to defer loading in {Framework}, refer to the following help topics: [Suspense](https://react.dev/reference/react/Suspense) and [useDeferredValue](https://react.dev/reference/react/useDeferredValue).

 ---